Trade Forex Trading

 To buy EURJPY you first buy EURUSD & then buy USDJPY.

-This means to buy EURJPY you'll have traded and transacted 2 other major forex pairs.
-This is why the major pairs have large turnover volumes because all minor currency pairs will involve these 2 majors.
+Trading EURJPY consequently means you have also transacted two other major currency pairs.
+This high transaction volume is why the major pairs experience substantial turnover, as all minor pairs incorporate these two majors.

 To buy GBPJPY you first buy GBPUSD & then buy USDJPY